Raghuraj Pratap Singh: From jail to cabinet minister

-Within 25 minutes of the Mulayam Singh Yadav's government coming to power in 2003, all POTA charges against him were dropped.
+Within 25 minutes of Mulayam Singh Yadav's government coming to power in 2003, all POTA charges against him were dropped.
 However, the Supreme Court of India debarred the state government from dismissing POTA charges.
 Eventually the POTA Act was repealed in 2004, and although the court again refused to release Raghuraj.
 He subsequently became a powerful man in the government, and was accused by police officer R.S.
 Pandey (who led the raid on his house) of having launched a vendetta against him.
 Eventually R.S.
 Pandey was killed in a road accident, which is currently being investigated by the CBI.

 DSP Zia Ul Haq murder case

 On 3 March 2013, Deputy Superintendent of Police (DSP) Zia Ul Haq was killed in Kunda, a constituency represented by Raghuraj Pratap Singh, during clashes that followed the shooting of the village head, Nanhe Lal Yadav.
 Following a complaint by the deceased officer's wife, Parveen Azad, a case was initiated against Raghuraj for his alleged involvement.
 The FIR identified Gulshan Yadav, the chairman of Kunda Nagar Panchayat, Harion Srivastava, a representative of Raja Bhaiya, Guddu Singh, Raja Bhaiya's driver, and two other villagers, Kamta Prasad Pal and Rajesh Kumar Pal, as primary suspects.
 Additional murder charges were filed against others named in the FIR.
-The Central Bureau of Investigation (CBI) took over the case on 7 February 2013, for further investigation.
+The Central Bureau of Investigation (CBI) took over the case, for further investigation.
 On 3 March 2013, Raja Bhaiya resigned from the state cabinet.
 On 1 August 2013, the CBI filed the final report in the CBI court giving a clean chit to Raja Bhaiya.
 On 11 October 2013, he was reappointed a cabinet minister with the portfolio of Food and Civil Supplies.

 Dilerganj massacre

 His name first surfaced in Dilerganj massacre case when bodies of young girls were found in river.
-A mob by a group alleged to be associated with him had torched a village where villagers had refused to pay protection money to local musclemen.
+A mob allegedly associated with him had torched a village where villagers had refused to pay protection money to local musclemen.

 CBI probe

-CBI which was probing the killing of DSP Zia Ul Haq gave him a clean chit in 2013.
+The CBI which was probing the killing of DSP Zia Ul Haq gave him a clean chit in 2013.